regmoraes/caderninho/README.md

 Due to the reactive nature of Flutter applications, the BLoC pattern is used.
 Each domain context has a dedicated BLoC which provides methods to operate on the domain models, and is responsible to manage and notify it listeners of the state of the model.
-Notification are emitted using `ChangeNotifier`s and `Stream`s
+Notification are emitted using `ChangeNotifier`s and `Stream`s.

-The overall app architecture is as follows
+The overall app architecture is as follows (example of the `OrderPage`):

 <p align="center">
 <img width="40%" vspace="20" hspace="20" src="documentation/overall_architecture.png" />

-The overall architecture of each "bounded context" package is as follows
+The overall architecture of each "bounded context" package is as follows:

 <p align="center">
 <img width="70%" vspace="20" hspace="20" src="documentation/package_level_architecture.png" />